On the boundaries of highly connected, almost closed manifolds: Vanishing curves in Adams spectral sequences, by Robert Burklund

 To make effective use of \Cref{thm:AdamsBound}, and also to prove the remaining cases of Theorem \ref{thm:mainboundary}, we need to explicitly understand all elements of $\pi_*(\mathbb{S}^{\wedge}_{p})$ of large $\mathrm{H}\mathbb{F}_p$-Adams filtration.
-This is a problem of significant independent interest in pure homotopy theory, so we summarize our new results as \Cref{thm:Burklund} and \Cref{thm:intro-mod-8} below:
+This is a problem of significant independent interest in pure homotopy theory, so we summarize our new results as \Cref{thm:Burklund} and \Cref{thm:intro-mod-8} below.
+For the definition of the $\mu$-family, see \cite{AdamsJIV}, and note that we write $\mathbb{S}_p^{\wedge}$ to denote the $p$-completion of the sphere spectrum.

 \begin{thm}[Burklund, proved as Theorem \ref{thm:app-main}] For each prime number $p>2$ and each integer $k>0$, let $\Gamma_p(k)$ denote the largest Adams filtration attained by a class in $\pi_{k} \mathbb{S}^{\wedge}_p$ that is not in the image of $J$.
 Similarly, let $\Gamma_2(k)$ denote the largest Adams filtration attained by a class in $\pi_k \mathbb{S}^{\wedge}_2$ that is not in the subgroup generated by the image of $J$ and the $\mu$-family. \begin{enumerate} \item For any prime $p$,